 Consistency and Practice

-As WebPT co-founder and president Heidi Jannenga points out in this article, there’s a lot of variation in rehab therapy practice, and as a result, patients’ experiences are all over the board—everything from a deep, genuine appreciation for their therapists and the functional improvement they achieved over the course of their treatment to flashbacks of pain, tears, and disappointment.
+During a recent discussion with WebPT co-founder and Chief Clinical Officer Heidi Jannenga, she points out that there’s a lot of variation in rehab therapy practice, and as a result, patients’ experiences are all over the board—everything from a deep, genuine appreciation for their therapists and the functional improvement they achieved over the course of their treatment to flashbacks of pain, tears, and disappointment.
 While Jannenga acknowledges that no practitioner will ever be able to make every patient happy every single time, she explains that extreme differences in the quality of care bring up “an interesting issue, considering that [therapists] have earned a reputation as staunch advocates of evidence-based practice.”
 Jannenga goes on to note that historically, “we’ve been pretty laissez-faire when it comes to standardizing [our] practice.
 We’ve failed to establish any sort of objective quality guidelines, let alone develop universal tools for measuring and monitoring adherence to such guidelines across the profession.
 The result: there is no consistency in care administration and quality from one provider to the next.
 (And we wonder why we struggle so much to define who we are and what we do.)”

 In Jannenga’s opinion, the problem starts with huge variations in academic curriculum and graduation requirements from one therapy school or program to the next (in some cases, differences amount to thousands of hours of required education).
 The issue then amplifies during clinical rotations, where students learn to repeat the sometimes bad habits of their predecessors.
 As Jannenga states, without any set standards of care, there’s no way to know what’s being perpetuated in class after class of new therapists: “…unless we implement some type of universal framework to eliminate the inconsistencies plaguing our profession, history will continue to repeat itself.”